PabloSanchi/SpaceChessScreens/README.md

 cd ~
 ```

-- clone the repository **in the current directory (default directory on terminal)** of the **master** machine with the command:
+- clone the repository **in the current directory (default directory on the terminal)** of the **master** machine with the command:
 ```bash
 git clone https://github.com/PabloSanchi/SpaceChessScreens
 ```

-- Go to the new folder (github repository) and execute the installation script.
+- Go to the new folder (GitHub repository) and execute the installation script.
 Use the following commands **(you will have to restart your computer after the installation is done):**
 ```bash
 cd SpaceChessScreens